 Now, let’s explore examples with these verbs and the two-way preposition in using Das Digitale Wörterbuch der Deutschen Sprache (DWDS), a large electronic collection of German texts known as a corpus.
-Below you will see two images that show examples taken from the ZEIT newspaper corpus.
-It is presented in form of a concordance – stacked lines of examples with the search words bolded and centered.
+Below you will see two images that show examples taken from this corpus.
+They are presented in form of a concordance – stacked lines of examples with the search words bolded and centered.
 If you find the text hard to read, you can click on the image to go directly to the DWDS Corpus.

 Next let’s review the meaning of more German two-way prepositions by matching them with their English equivalents.

 Read these sentences below and decide which sentence is a Wo sentence and which is a Wohin sentence and choose its correct case.

 Now, bring together what you learned about the meaning and the grammar of place descriptions with two-way prepositions.